 The Old School Coach is not one for a pep talk, telling their runners, “You know what to do.
 I’ll see you at the finish.”
 The English Teacher is wearing a turtleneck sweater and flowy pants and has to ask “What event is today?”
 She’ll see you on the bus after the race.
 “I’m gonna run the entire thing with you,” says The Serious Coach.

-While some people—perhaps more accustomed to sitting in a protect with a good view of the field for the entirety of a game—see all that running around as a flaw of the sport, true fans find the experience exhilarating.
+While some people—perhaps more accustomed to sitting in a stand with a good view of the field for the entirety of a game—see all that running around as a flaw of the sport, true fans find the experience exhilarating.
 What other sport is so interactive?
 When your runner is cresting a monster of a hill or kicking up mud with gritted teeth—you witness your positive encouragement in real-time as their shoulders slacken and hope is renewed.